drusterdang/134b/assignmentfour/README.md

 making for a nice and more intuitive experience for the user.

 When you click the plus sign in these pages, it will take you to the create page.
-The create page will be passed a hash specifying the type of item to start out with.
+The create page will be passed a hash specifying the type of the item to start out with.
 Furthermore, it also determined the page the user will go back to if the user cancels.
 With that, the metal field is automatically selected when you go to the create page.
 The next thing to note is that with the name,